 Merdeka Square used to serve as the Government Administrative centre during the British rule.
 The British flag was lowered on 31st August 1957 when Malaysia gained independence.
 The flagpole stands at 100 metres and is said to be one of the world’s tallest.
 Overlooking the lawned square is the colonial Royal Selangor Club, a social club built by the British in 1884 in mock Tudor style.

 To the side lies the white St. Mary’s Cathedral constructed in the 1880’s and the Victoria fountain built to celebrate the diamond jubilee of Queen Victoria in 1897.
 A short walk away lies the Central Market which was built by the British as a wet market but is now a market aimed at tourists with souvenir stalls, crafts, trinkets and cafes.

-After our morning’s sightseeing, we returned to our hotel for a short rest and some lunch.
+After our morning sightseeing, we returned to the hotel for a short rest and some lunch.

 If you have enjoyed reading this post you may also like: